 Happily, whether you select one of us, or we select you, the vast majority of students establish a healthy, productive working relationship with their new teacher here.
 If the relationship is not sufficiently productive, we will work with you to facilitate a change.
 Our collective goal is for you to develop and grow as a young artist.

-Please read the other materials sent to you about music theory, keyboard skills, freshman studies, etc., and do your best to take advantage of the advice offered.
+Please read the other materials sent to you about choir auditions, music theory, keyboard skills, freshman studies, etc., Do your best to take advantage of the advice offered.
 In that way you will come to Lawrence in the fall well prepared to begin your degree work here.
 Hard work early on pays big dividends toward your success and enjoyment of this first year.
 We are excited to welcome you to campus and begin our work together!